-We began paying annual dividend on our common stock in fiscal 2011, and we began paying a quarterly dividend in fiscal 2017.
-On May 8, 2019, the Board approved a stock dividend reinvestment program giving stockholders the option to receive their full dividend in cash or to receive their dividend in 50% cash / 50% common stock.
-The election was made available to stockholders beginning with the dividend declared on May 8, 2019, and stockholders were able to make this election on a quarterly basis.
 On April 29, 2020, our Board of Directors suspended the payment of dividends on our common stock, in accordance with our 2018 Coty Credit Agreement, as amended.
 As we focus on preserving cash, we have continued to suspend the payment of Common Stock dividends.
 Any determination to pay dividends on our common stock in the future will be at the discretion of our Board of Directors and is subject to the restrictions under the terms of the Convertible Series B Preferred Stock described below.

 Dividends on the Convertible Series B Preferred Stock, or any combination thereof, at the sole discretion of the Company.
 After the expiration of applicable restrictions under the 2018 Coty Credit Agreement, as amended, we began to pay dividends on the Convertible Series B Preferred Stock in cash for the period ending June 30, 2021, and we expect to continue to pay such dividends in cash on a quarterly basis, subject to the declaration thereof by our Board of Directors.
-Dividends accrued on the Convertible Series B Preferred Stock before April 1, 2021 have not been paid in cash and any decision to do so will be at the discretion of our Board.
+Dividends accrued on the Convertible Series B Preferred Stock before April 1, 2021 have been declared and paid in October 2021.
 The terms of the Convertible Series B Preferred Stock restrict our ability to declare cash dividends on our common stock until all accrued dividends on the Convertible Series B Preferred Stock have been declared and paid in cash.